oneoffcoder/docker-containers/dl-pose-hrn/README.md

   SAVE_HEATMAPS_PRED: true
 ```

 The `circle`, `label` and `line` flags indicate if you want the final annotated (output) pictures to have circles, labels or lines.
 After you run the container against your input data, you should have a `custom/final` folder with your input images annotated with the pose estimations.
+There will also be a `custom/output` folder for debugging purposes.